-Work execution

-Includes the activities of Emergency, Repairs and Maintenance, which are separately defined.

-Work management

-Work Management can be split into four sub categories.
-These categories are:-

-- Asset Management;

-- Operations Management (Including Contract Management)Operations Management (including contract management);

-- Customer Management; and

-- System Control.

-Any day other than a Saturday, a Sunday, Christmas Day, Good Working day

-Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 (as per Standard Special between the IT systems of relevant GTs and shippers
+Work execution Includes the activities of Emergency, Repairs and Maintenance, which are separately defined.
+Work management Work Management can be split into four sub categories.
+These categories are:-Asset Management; Operations Management (Including Contract Management)Operations Management (including contract management); Customer Management; and System Control.
+Working day Any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 (as per Standard Special Condition A3) A transporter agency which provides a single, uniform interface Xoserve between the IT systems of relevant GTs and shippers

-Condition A3)

-Xoserve A transporter agency which provides a single, uniform interface